Topic Architecture Case Studies

 Horizontal Scaling

 In this use case, the properties of the topics provide more information for routing and filtering.
-The Smart Order Routers (SORs) may be sharded based on these properties and process a subsets of the products.
+The Smart Order Routers (SORs) could be sharded based on these properties and each process subsets of the products.
 This structure allows for horizontal scaling across multiple event brokers within the event mesh.

 In this example, the SORs split the traffic, first by productGroup and then at lower levels to handle shards or the product space.